Fondue for two

 Veggies can be cooked loose in the broth and scooped up with a mesh spoon when cooked.

-*Food safety precautions tips: always leave raw meat in the serving plate (always separate chicken to avoid cross-contamination) and pick up with the fondue fork.
-On personal plates, only have sides, dips, veggies and cooked meat.
-For other health safety measures, only use the fondue fork for dipping in the fondue pot and eat with a normal fork.
+*Food safety precautions tips: always leave raw meat in the serving plate (always separate chicken to avoid cross-contamination) and pick it up with the fondue fork.
+Only sides, dips, veggies, and cooked meat are on personal plates.
+Only use the fondue fork for dipping in the fondue pot and eat with a normal fork.

 Check out some related posts and recipes: